venelin/SPLITT-old/README.md

 The SPLITT R-package
 --------------------

 The R-package called with the same name (SPLITT) bundles the SPLITT.h header together with its documentation and examples.
 You don't need to install this package nor do you need to know R or to have an R environment on your system for using the SPLITT library.
-Nevertheless, if your final goal is to write a C++ extension that uses SPLITT as a fast back-end for an R-package of your own, the SPLITT package provides an example how you can do that.

 User guides and resources
 -------------------------